bcoin-org/bsigner/README.md

 ## Features

-- Node.js `DeviceManager` Class with Ledger and Trezor support.
+- Node.js `Signer` Class with Ledger and Trezor support.
 - CLI tooling for end to end work with `bcoin`.
 - Pull extended public keys, create watch only wallets/accounts.
 - Sign transactions, broadcast to the network.